-Can Liberalism Survive in an Empire of Lies?
+Can Liberalism Survive in a World of Fake News?

 Stephen HolmesWalter E. Meyer Professor of Law at New York University